redhat-partner-tech/partner-tech-days-sept2020/wip-2021/custom-repo-exercises/README.md

 ![](https://lh3.googleusercontent.com/YubtN4kG2LAHX3jx3vEyXed4MdikMx0wRupoeft-l3EHE7v5fD-zcWERt44tqLdDRVxjwjTKCWZ9NhSb6-BzC9Ohs-wBDd1WVv19AhvIPLEcHyRI4dA8a9SHm6Lg1w44ZgPuhydf)

-Leave the rest of the fields blank, and click "Save".
+Leave the rest of the fields blank or as they are, and click "Save".

 #### 5\.
 Preparing a custom software package (values to be changed)